eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 For accounting purposes write the odds as $H_1:H_2$ for the machine being a fortune teller as true:false.

-For the sake of argument assume that 'convinced' translates into odds of 3:2 in favor of the machine being a fortune teller, and 'skeptical' can be taken to be odds of 1:5.
+For the sake of argument assume that *convinced* translates into odds of 3:2 in favor of the machine being a fortune teller, and *skeptical* can be taken to be odds of 1:5.
 Obviously if you watched the episode you might generate different quantitative interpretations of convinced and skeptical which is fine.
 The beauty of Bayes theorem is not what odds we pick, but how we must justify those odds to others.

 The relative likelihood of the mystic seer being a fortune teller requires us to look at each hypothesis and ask what the probability of observing the data would be given that the hypothesis is true:

-- If $H_1$ is true, and the mystic seer is a fortune teller, then the probability of getting all seven predictions correct would be a perfect 1.0.
+- If $H_1$ is true, and the mystic seer is a clairvoyant fortune teller, then the probability of getting all seven predictions correct would be a perfect 1.0.
 Any number of correct predictions would have a probability of 1.0 because the hypothesis is that the machine is a fortune teller.
 A single wrong prediction at any point however would eliminate this hypothesis and make the probability exactly 0.0.
 - If $H_2$ is true, then the mystic seer simply got lucky and guessed the correct answer 7 times in a row.
 Because only yes or no questions are allowed, the probability of answering any one question correctly is 0.5 under this hypothesis.
 The  probability of randomly guessing the correct answer 7 times in a row would be $0.5 \times 0.5 \times 0.5 \times 0.5 \times 0.5 \times 0.5 \times 0.5 = (0.5)^7 = 0.0078125 \approx 0.008$

 The evidence in favor of the mystic seer being a fortune teller is strong in this case.
 The relative likelihood of the seer being a fortune teller is $1:0.0078125 \Rightarrow 1/0.0078125 = 128$ times more likely than the hypothesis that the machine is randomly guessing.